-Learn about the training and education you need for a successful homicide detective career.
+Learn about the education you need for a successful homicide detective career.

 What you'll do: When murders are committed, detectives go to the scene of the crime, talk with witnesses and check for evidence.
 The sooner they act on fresh information, the better their chances of solving a case.
 When not actively at the scene of a crime, homicide detectives review case files to look for clues or leads, or analyze the previous day's notes.

 Degree you'll need: High school for police officers, college associate's or bachelor's degree for higher ranks.
 Law enforcement agencies may require additional training.